thesabinelim/comp1531-slackr/README.md

 ### Submission

 This iteration is due to be submitted at 5pm Sunday 6th October (**week 3**).
-You will then be demonstrating this in your week 4 lab.
+You will then be demonstrating this in your week 4 lab (week 5 for monday tutes).
 All team members **must** attend this lab session.

 To submit, run this command in the CSE environment: